nixworks/bob.bio.video/doc/implementation.rst

 The tools implemented in this package provide wrapper classes for preprocessing, feature extraction and face recognition algorithms that are implemented in other packages of ``bob.bio``.
 The basic idea is that the wrapped algorithms are provided with several frames of the video.
-For this purpose, the :py:class:`bob.bio.video.utils.FrameSelector` can be applied to select one or several frames from the source video.
+For this purpose, the :py:class:`bob.bio.video.FrameSelector` can be applied to select one or several frames from the source video.
 For each of the selected frames, the faces are aligned -- either using hand-labeled data, or after detecting the faces using :py:class:`bob.bio.face.preprocessor.FaceDetect`.
 Afterward, features are extracted, models are enrolled using several frames per video, and the scoring procedure fuses the scores from one model and several probe frames of a probe video.
 If one of the base algorithms requires training, the wrapper classes provide these information accordingly.